shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card effect using only CSS.
-No JavaScript is required.
-The effect involves a card that expands smoothly when hovered over, revealing additional content with a subtle animation.
-This utilizes CSS transitions and transforms to achieve a clean and elegant visual.
+This document details how to create an expanding card effect using only CSS.
+The effect involves a card that smoothly expands vertically when hovered over, revealing hidden content.
+We'll achieve this using CSS transitions and transformations.
+This technique is suitable for various projects and requires no JavaScript.

 ## Description of the Styling

-The styling creates a card with a minimal design.
-On hover, the card expands horizontally, revealing hidden content.
-A subtle shadow effect enhances the visual appeal during the expansion.
+The card starts with a fixed height, displaying only a title and a small preview.
+On hover, the card's height expands to reveal more content hidden beneath.
+A subtle visual cue, a slight shadow change, is also added to enhance the user experience.

 ## Full Code